EFForg/OpenWireless/README.md

 non-standard setups.

-# Contributing and getting help
+# Contributions and technology discussions

 We welcome contributors!
-Our mailing list is tech@openwireless.org.
-Sign up at https://openwireless.org/mailman/listinfo/tech.
+Our mailing list is ow-tech@eff.org.
+Sign up at https://lists.eff.org/mailman/listinfo/ow-tech .
 Or drop into #openwireless on irc.oftc.net to ask questions or discuss the project.

-We accept pull requests and issues on https://github.com/EFForg/OpenWireless or patches by mail to tech@openwireless.org
+We accept pull requests and issues at https://github.com/EFForg/OpenWireless .

+# Getting help

+If you are deploying an open wireless AP or are a user trying to connect to open wirless APs or have general use related questions, please check out the user mailing list archives at https://openwireless.org/mailman/listinfo/user and if needed send mail there to get help.

 # Coding Style